TITLE: Braedon Matthews

-How much longer are you gonna just sit there all hunched into yourself?
-Seriously, baby, it’s freezing out, but still you wait, your ass on the cold stone steps, your knees hugged tight to yourself, bowing your head like trying to protect yourself from the harsh winter wind, while I wait, sitting all safe and warm in Kelly’s Diner just across the street.
-Baby, please go home ‘cause I’m tired, just so fucking tired of us doing what we’ve been doing for the past agonizing hour.
-You sitting, waiting, wondering why I haven’t come, me sitting, drinking my coffee, knowing full well why I haven’t.
-I relive our sweet short history again and again while I can only imagine you wonder about our future.
-But I need you to understand.
+How much longer you gonna just sit there all hunched into yourself?
+Seriously, baby, it’s freezing, but still you sit.
+Just waiting.
+Your ass cold on the hard brownstone step, your knees hugged tight to yourself, bowing your head like trying to protect yourself from the harsh winter wind.
+While I sit, also just waiting, all safe and warm in Kelly’s psuedo-50s Diner's Delight directly across the street.
+Their red and white stripped awning snapping harsh with each next sudden gust.
+Baby, please go home ‘cause I am so tired, just so fucking tired of us doing what we’ve been doing for the last agonizing hour.
+You waiting for me, wondering why I haven’t come.
+Me watching you, knowing full well why I haven’t.
+Why I won't.
+I relive our sweet short history again and again even as I can only imagine you fearing for our future.
+I need you to understand.
 Jamey, there isn’t any, alright?
-There just isn’t any.
+There just isn’t any more future.
+Your worst fears, baby, even if you don't know it yet, have already come true.

-Because see, thing is, while I know we’re over, that we have to be over, you don’t and it’s killing me.
-If you even just scanned the street you’d see me prominently displayed, all the better to see you, in one of the diner’s window booths.
-Nothing stands between us except glass and traffic.
+Because, turns out, I am the man you were afraid I was, that I so hoped I wouldn't be.
+Because, thing is, while I know we’re over, that we have to be over, you don’t and it’s killing me.
+My deceit.
+If you even just scanned the storefronts right cross the street, you’d see me prominently displayed, all the better to see you, in one of the diner’s bright-red naugahyde window booths.
+Nothing stands between us except painted glass and afternoon traffic.
 But your eyes seriously suck, don’t they, baby?
-You could scan the fucking street all day long and never see me.
-I hide in plain sight; find safety within your deficiency and knowing that’s what I’m doing shames me.
-Fuck, Jameson, look up, up to the sky, don’t you see?
-It’s maybe gonna rain.
-Baby, please, call them, call your others, let them come get you so, I can just go.
+You could scan the fucking avenue all day long and never see me.
+I hide in plain sight; find safety within your deficiency, and knowing that’s what I’m doing shames me.
+Fuck, Jameson, look up, please.
+See how the sky's getting even grayer?
+It's for sure gonna rain. it could maybe even snow.
+Or is it maybe you do see but that you just don't care.
+Baby, please, call them, call your others.
+Let them come get you because then, and only then, will I be able to finally go.

 “Sir…? my waitress asks.

 “Another refill, thanks.”
-I say, tipping my mug toward her and, with no further comment, she gives me what I need.
+I tip my mug, emblazoned with bright-red double Ds, toward her and, with no further comment, she gives me what I need.

-My first part-time job, this was back in the late ‘80’s, was at this legendary music store owned by twin brothers -- Carl played bass, Jake rhythm -- who were legends in their own right in the local club scene in and around Atlanta.
-Beyond that, they had their store and they ran it with a kind of devotion that bordered on the neurotic and with a military precision that any four-star general would’ve admired.
+My first part-time job, this was back in the late ‘80’s, was at this legendary music store owned by twin brothers --Carl played bass, Jake rhythm-- who were legends in their own right in the local club scene in and around Atlanta.
+Beyond that, they had their store and they ran it with a kind of devotion that bordered on the neurotic.
+And with a military precision that any four-star general would’ve admired.
 Everything had its place and that was just where everything should be.
 At.
 All.
 Times.
 And what they didn‘t carry, they could always get.
-We even had a vintage LP section that brought people in from miles around looking to maybe find some long lost memorie or, more like than not, to discover a few new ones.
-This was the section where I spent not only too much of my time, but way too much of my money and every LP I ever bought there, I still have.
+We even had a vintage LP section that brought people in from miles around looking to maybe find some long lost memory or, more likely than not, to discover a few new ones.
+This was the section where I spent not only too much of my time, but way too much of my money.
+And every LP I ever bought there, I still have.

-Even though one brother or the other was always ‘in residence’ still, they hired us kids, some high school but mostly college, to help out.
+Even though one of the brothers was always ‘in residence’ still, they hired us kids, some high school but mostly college, to help out.
 During the time I was privileged to work there, they had this one college guy doing weekends while me and Jeremy, we shared weekdays.
-His shift was 2:30 to 6:00pm and mine was 5:00 to 9:00pm and in that one hour overlap, we became friends, even to the point of sitting next to each other in Algebra II junior year.
-We double dated, partied together and what with our shared interest in all things music, we basically made time for each other, learned from each other and, in many ways, took care of each other.
+His shift was 3:00 to 6:00pm and mine was 5:00 to 9:00pm and in that one hour overlap, we became friends.
+Even to the point of sitting next to each other in Algebra II junior year at dear ole St Pius.
+We double dated, partied together and, what with our shared interest in all things music, we basically made time for each other, learned from each other and, in many ways, took care of each other.
 For a time we even played in the same garage band that made us just enough money to get drunk on the weekends we didn’t have any gigs and made me just a little extra to service my growing interest in all things motorcycle.

-Still, one night stands out in particular, one of my Friday shifts when Jeremy called me wasted.
+Still, one night in particular stands out, one of my Friday shifts, when Jeremy called me wasted.
 Now little dude never called me at work, especially wasted, so he had me…concerned.
 He was obviously somewhere partying and was just as obviously feeling little pain.
 I could barely hear him over all the rioting going on in the background, he was practically yelling into the phone, “Don’t ever do this shit, Braedon, hear me?
-You gotta promise me, man, that you will never do this shit.”
+You gotta promise me, man, that you will never DO...this shit.”

 The night had been slow; restocking the sheet music for the past hour had put me in a near Zen state, which was now vaguely disturbed.
 “What shit, Jeremy?”